Linux For Normies (from a normie's point of view)

 !Linux is COMPLICATED and shouldn't be used by inexperienced users who have no programming knowledge.

-Everything has a beginning.
-To new users it certainly seems very difficult to get accustomed with Linux but that doesn't mean you won't learn.
+Everything as a beginning.
+For new users it certainly seems very difficult to get accustomed to Linux, yet the beginning is the hardest part.

 (Arco Linux is an Arch derviate that prides itself for teaching people how to use Arch, I cannot attest to that as I haven't used it myself).